bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ## Enterprise Billing

+Recommended content:
+- Description of cost structures including roles, groups/cost centres and associated observability and management functions required.

 >Work in progress:
-- Description of cost structures including roles, groups/cost centres and associated observability and management functions required.
 - Description of core concepts in Databricks:
     - Policies and cluster types
     - Tagging flow